 Find Direct Email Addresses

 Another way to personalize your emails is to send emails to management directly rather than to a generic business email address.
-Instead of using generic email addresses like [email protected] or [email protected], use a real person’s name and email.
+Instead of using generic email addresses like info@ or sales@, use a real person’s name and email.
 This will decrease the likelihood of your email going unnoticed or getting lost in a company’s email inbox.

 Emails sent directly to recipients can be created to look and feel much more personal and less like a marketing message.
 Additionally, using a real person’s name with their direct email can increase trust and credibility, which will make it more likely that your recipients will engage with your email.